Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: An Illustrative Example of the Proposed Coded Distributed Scheme

 By \eqref{eq-model Wk}, we obtain the assigned output functions for each node as shown in the fourth column of Table~\ref{tab-exam all}.

-\textit{3) Two-rounds Shuffle Phase}: In the Map phase, each node can compute all the IVs from its stored files, as shown in the third column of Table~\ref{tab-exam all}.
+\textit{3) Shuffle Strategy of Two Rounds}: In the Map phase, each node can compute all the IVs from its stored files, as shown in the third column of Table~\ref{tab-exam all}.
 For instance, node 1 can compute the IVs $\{v_{q,n} : q\in[3],w_n\in\mathcal{M}_1\}$.
-Thus there are totally $N\times Q=12\times3$ different IVs $\{v_{q,n}:q\in[3],n\in[12]\}$ computed by all the $6$ nodes.
-We classify these IVs into 3 categories based on the number of nodes requesting them during the Shuffle phase. \begin{itemize} \item IVs requested by $0$ node: The following IVs are requested by $0$ node,
+Thus there are $N\times Q=12\times3$ different IVs $\{v_{q,n}:q\in[3],n\in[12]\}$ computed by all the $6$ nodes.
+We classify these IVs into 3 categories based on the number of nodes requesting them during the Shuffle phase. \begin{itemize} \item { IVs not requested by any node: The following IVs are not requested by any node,}

 which means these IVs do not need to be transmitted during the Shuffle phase.
-For instance, $v_{1,1}$ is needed by nodes $1$ and $4$ since they are assigned function $\phi_1$, while these nodes store the file $w_1$ such that they can compute $v_{1,1}$ in the Map phase.
-Thus we say $v_{1,1}$ is requested by $0$ node.
+For instance, $v_{1,1}$ is needed by nodes $1$ and $4$ since they are assigned function $\phi_1$, while these nodes are placed the file $w_1$ such that they can compute $v_{1,1}$ in the Map phase.
+Thus $v_{1,1}$ is requested by $0$ node.

 \item IVs requested by $s-1=1$ node: The following IVs are requested by $1$ node,

 For instance, $v_{1,2}$ is needed by nodes $1$ and $4$, and node $1$ can compute $v_{1,2}$ since it stores the file $w_2$, thus $v_{1,2}$ is only requested by $1$ node (node $4$).